Dutch Formosa: Trade

 The original intention of setting up Fort Zeelandia at Tayowan (Anping) in southern Formosa was to provide a base for trading with China and Japan, as well as interfering with Portuguese and Spanish trade in the region.
 Goods traded included silks from China and silver from Japan, among many other things.

 After establishing their fortress, the Dutch realised the potential of the vast herds of the native Formosan sika deer (Cervus nippon taioanus) roaming the western plains of the island.
 The tough deer skins were highly prized by the Japanese, who used them to make samurai armour.
 Other parts of the deer were sold to Chinese traders for meat and medical use.
-The Dutch paid aborigines for the deer brought to them and tried to manage the deer stocks to keep up with demand.
-Unfortunately the deer the aborigines had relied on for their livelihoods began to disappear, forcing the aborigines to adopt new means of survival.
+The Dutch paid indigenous peoples for the deer brought to them and tried to manage the deer stocks to keep up with demand.
+Unfortunately the deer the indigenous peoples had relied on for their livelihoods began to disappear, forcing the indigenous to adopt new means of survival.
 However, the subspecies was kept alive in captivity and subsequent reintroduction of the subspecies into the wild has been successful.
 In 1638, the Dutch exported 151,400 deer hides from Taiwan to Japan.
 Although the number of deer hides exported to Japan dropped due to the decreased deer population, the considerable number of deer hides ranged from 50,000 to 80,000 was still exported.
 Tea was also a major export item.
 After Chinese people settled in Taiwan, they started to grow tea on less fertile hillsides where rice could not be cultivated.

 Although sugarcane was a native crop of Taiwan, the indigenous people had never been able to make sugar granules from the raw sugar.
 It was the Ming and Qing Chinese immigrants who introduced the technique to turn raw sugarcane into sugar granules to the region.
 Sugar became the most important export commodity in Formosa, and the main purpose of growing it was to export it.
 The sugar produced in Taiwan made far higher profit than the sugar produced in Java.
 In 1645, 300,000 catties of sugar, which was one third of the total production, were carried to Persia.
 In 1658, Taiwan produced 1,730,000 catties of sugar, and 800,000 catties (45%) were shipped to Persia, with 600,000 (35%) exported to Japan.
 The rest was exported to the Netherlands.
 Tea was also a major export item.
 Another one of Taiwan's major export items was sulfur collected from near Keelung and Tamsui.

 Taiwan, especially Taoyuan, became an important transshipment center for East Asian trade networks.
 The products from Japan, Fukienn, Vietnam, Thailand, and Indonesia were shipped to Taiwan, and then exported to other countries as the markets demanded.
 The Dutch exported amber, spices, pepper, lead, tin, hemp, cotton, opium and kapok from Southeast Asia through Batavia to China by way of Taiwan and carried silk, porcelain, gold, and herbs from China to Japan and Europe via Taiwan.